Skip to main content

 Stockholm boasts multiple references to the legendary pop group, with the ABBA Museum being a must-see for music enthusiasts.
 The permanent exhibition showcases stage outfits, instruments, gold records, awards, and captivating items.
 However, it goes beyond a static display, inviting visitors on an interactive journey where they can sing, dance, mix music, and become the fifth member of ABBA.

 Stockholm's vibrant concert scene caters to all genres.
-Discover up-and-coming acts at Debaser, while major artists grace venues like Friends Arena (soon to be Strawberry Arena), Tele 2 Arena, and the iconic globe-shaped Avicii Arena, currently undergoing renovation, adding to its status as a Stockholm landmark.
+Discover up-and-coming acts at Debaser, while major artists grace venues like Strawberry Arena (previously Friends Arena), Tele 2 Arena, and the iconic globe-shaped Avicii Arena, currently undergoing renovation, adding to its status as a Stockholm landmark.

 1 / 5